 This report in based mainly on documents I collected and observations I made about Ideal Health prior to 2009.
-I don't know whether the management of Trump has made any modifications, but even if it has, I believe my conclusions are still valid because no single test can provide a rational basis for dietary supplement recommendations.
+I don't know whether The Trump Network or Bioceutica modified their test process, but even if they did, I believe my conclusions are still valid because no single test can provide a rational basis for dietary supplement recommendations.

 Illegal Health Claims